Construction and application of provable positive and exact cubature formulas: Convergence and Error Analysis

-For sake of simplicity, we now restrict ourselves to analytical functions on the $d$-dimensional hypercube $\Omega = [0,1]^d$.
+For simplicity, we now restrict ourselves to analytic functions on the $d$-dimensional hypercube $\Omega = [0,1]^d$.
 Moreover, we assume that $(C_N)_{N \in \N}$ is a CR with $C_N$ being positive and exact for all $d$-dimensional polynomials up to total degree $m = m(N)$.\footnote{ The relation between the number of data points $N$ and the maximum total degree $m$ remains to be addressed. } That is, $\mathcal{F}_K(\Omega) = \mathbb{P}_m(\R^d)$.
 In this case, the following result holds for the LS-CFs.